-1. Invitation letters will be sent to all 7th and 8th graders who have a cumulative grade point average of 3.2 or higher inviting them to apply for National Junior Honor Society.
+1. Invitation letters will be sent to all 6th and 7th graders who have a cumulative grade point average of 3.5 or higher inviting them to apply for National Junior Honor Society for the upcoming year.

 2. Application information and due dates will be included in the letter.

-3. Candidates will ask for and receive an application from one of the chapter advisers or from the counseling office.
+3. Candidates will ask for and receive an application from one of the chapter advisers or from the security desk.

 4. The application includes evidence that the students have shown and participated in leadership, service, and character/citizenship activities as well as two teacher and one community recommendation.